ParTech/Seo-Friendly-Url/README.md

 *1.0.0*
 - Initial release.

-*1.0.0*
+*1.0.1*
-- Fixed a bug that cause item resolvement to fail if useDisplayName was set to false for the linkprovider and the requested item had a displayname that's different from the item name.
+- Fixed a bug that caused item resolvement to fail if useDisplayName was set to false for the linkprovider and the requested item had a displayname that's different from the item name.

 Author
 ------